LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Technically a bound can be placed on everything through the scientific power of picking a number.
 This is a valid option to comply with this rule
-For example, apt when prompting for Y/N to upgrade will only give you one try. apt could give you many tries, but it was probably more simple this way than polling until proper input is given.
+For example, apt when prompting for Y/N to upgrade will only give you one try.
+Apt could give you many tries, but it was probably more simple this way than polling until proper input is given.
 Maybe the program is reading from a socket that keeps giving bad data.
 Perhaps it's okay to block until good data, but if the context is time sensitive returning an error after x attempts would make sense.
 Either way it would have to be verified that only the specified conditions can terminate the loop.
-The same would go for files, but they are not as clear cut.
+The same would go for files, but they are not as clear-cut.
 Adding a limit would depend on what the file is for.
 If a program depends on reading the whole file like reading line by line there would not be a reason to add a bound.
-The program does not care how big the file is it is infact using it as a loop.
+The program does not care how big the file is it is in fact using it as a loop.
 It really just cares about if the lines are valid.
 Some cases the size of the file does matter.
 Maybe it is expected that a file is only ever a certain size, so the program never reads past an amount of bytes even if the file is changed midway.